aspose-barcode/Aspose.BarCode-Products/barcode/en/reporting-services/_index.md

                     Custom Barcode Size and Color
                 </h2>
                 <p>
-                    Aspose.BarCode for SQL Reporting Services API provides rich functionality to generate barcode image with custom color and size.
-Developers can create Java applications to generate barcodes of any color or size depending on business needs.
-It is possible to customize the appearance all barcode elements, including colors of bars, background, borders, and text captions, as well as their positioning.
+                    Aspose.BarCode for SQL Reporting Services API provides rich functionality to generate barcode images with custom parameters.
+Developers can create applications to generate barcodes of any color or size depending on business needs.
+It is possible to customize the appearance of all barcode elements, including colors of bars, background, borders, and text captions, as well as their positioning.
 Barcode can be generated with or without displaying input text, upper and/or lower caption, paddings, and borders.
 Barcode size can be set automatically depeding on the X-dimension or manually.
 It can be defined in various units, such as millimeters, inches, points, or pixels.
 If required, image proportions and resolution can be modified.
 The size of text font can be customized as well.
                 </p>
             </div>
             <div class="col-lg-12">